 No. As the caselaw has indicated, requiring a public entity to act as handler for and to control the service animal would not be a reasonable accommodation.
+However, minor assistance may be a necessary accommodation in some instances.

 Why does a district have to allow a service animal when an alternative accommodation is available?